UglyToad/PdfPig/README.md

 ## Issues ##

-At this stage the software is in Alpha.
-In order to proceed to Beta and production we need to see a wide variety of document types.

 Please do file an issue if you encounter a bug.

 However in order for us to assist you, you **must** provide the file which causes your issue.
 Please host this in a publically available place.